florish/florish/_drafts/code-reviews-feature-reviews.md

 In my experience, seeing C might be a better choice than B can be a very valuable lesson.
 Also, it is best learned as early in the development process as possible: the more we're already invested in B, the less we're inclined to consider C to be a viable alternative.

 Therefore I'm suggesting to treat your next code review as a feature review.
-Start by testing the feature _as a whole_.
-If you think end users would be happy with the result, then (and only then!) it's time to dive into the code for further inspection.
+Start by testing the feature _as an end user_.
+If you're happy with the result, then (and only then!) it's time to dive into the code for further inspection.

 [wikipedia]: https://en.wikipedia.org/wiki/Code_review